10 Critical HR Trends To Watch in 2024

 “The great resignation,” “quiet quitting,” “the great breakup” — there has been no shortage of terms coined this year to capture employee sentiment.
-In 2023, many companies have the tall task of getting their leaner teams in order and building trust through mutual respect.
+Many companies have the tall task of getting their leaner teams in order and building trust through mutual respect.

 Research from Microsoft found that nearly 50 percent of employees and 53 percent of managers worldwide felt burnt out at work.
 Addressing burnout will be a major responsibility for HR teams.
 Teams can start by centering their employee well-being programs around the following areas: